 (There are gluten-free wafers available, and sipping from the cup is not required.
 You may also just receive a blessing, if you prefer.)

 Can anyone take part in this ceremony?

-The Episcopal Church welcomes all baptized people to God's table.
+At St. Mary’s Church we welcome all baptized Christians to God’s table.

-Yes.
 We’re fully aware that sermons have a reputation for inducing sleep.
-This doesn’t happen at St Mary's.
-Our priests and Christian Formation leader are very good speakers, adept at making Christianity relevant to everyday life.
+This doesn’t happen at St. Mary's.
+Our Rector and Christian Formation leader are very good speakers, adept at making Christianity relevant to everyday life.
 In fact, our sermons are of such quality that we put them on our website, in case you missed the service.

 And what about money?

 Yes, we admit it.
 There will normally be a collection.
 We need to meet running costs, pay salaries, and support the many ministries and outreach efforts that are an important part of St. Mary's.
 No one will pay attention to how much you’re dropping in the collection plate, and you don’t have to make a contribution at all.
 If you see any value in what we’re doing, you’ll probably want to help if you can.